DominatorVbN/ElegantAPI/README.md

 ## Installation

-Elegant api is available through Swift Package Manager
+Elegant api is available through Swift Package Manager some change

 add this url to `File -> Swift Packages -> Add new Dependecy`